Currently Head of School of Social Sciences and Global Studies.

 From 1st August 2016-2019 Head of School, Politics, Philosophy, Economics, Development and Geography

 I was Head of the Department of Geography from 2012-2016.

 Before joining the Open University I worked in the School Management, UMIST (University of Manchester Institute of Science and Technology), the Department of Land Economy, University of Cambridge, and the Department of Geography, Queen Mary, University of London.

 In 2007 I was a Fellow of the Institute of Advanced Studies, University of Durham.
 I have been a Visiting Fellow at the University of Melbourne, and UNSW, Sydney.

-I am a founding editor and editor-in-chief of the Journal of Cultural Economy.
+I was a founding editor of the Journal of Cultural Economy and editor-in-chief until 2017.

 Over recent years I have contributed to Radio 4's 'File on 4' programme 'Liquid Assets' and Will Hutton's Channel 4 programme 'Selling Off Britain', as well as to articles in The Guardian and The Conversation.